kapouer/express-dom-pdf/README.md

 Uses webkitgtk addon to render html pages to pdf, and optionally uses ghostscript's 'gs' executable to compress or convert the pdf.

-New in version 0.4:
+New in version 1.0:
-- pdf/x and ICC profiles support
+- validable pdf/x-3 with custom output ICC profile
+- filename is automatically built from document title or page uri
+- query parameters are stored in "pdf" object

+Breaking changes from 0.x versions:
-- filename query parameter support
+- filename parameter is ignored, pdf file is always attached
+- query parameters can no longer be renamed
+- query parameters must all belong to pdf object and "format" parameter no longer exists.
+Use an empty "?pdf" query parameter to print without options.

 Install